 STUDY DESIGN:A prospective, parallel randomized controlled trial (RCT).
 OBJECTIVES:To test the preliminary effects of an online resource targeted to job-seekers with spinal cord injury or disorder (SCI/D), and to determine the feasibility of proceeding to a full-scale RCT.
 SETTING:A community cohort in Australia.
 METHODS:Forty-eight adults (M = 42 years, SD = 10.95, 27 males) were randomized to receive 4-weeks access to the Work and SCI resource (n = 25) or to a wait-list control group (n = 23).
 The Work and SCI intervention involved six stand-alone learning modules which provided job-searching and career-planning information through text, videos, and interactive activities.
 Self-report measures were administered at baseline and after 4 weeks: Job Procurement Self-Efficacy Scale (JSES), Life Orientation Test-Revised (LOT-R), and Patient Health Questionnaire-9 (PHQ-9).
 RESULTS:Online usage data identified high uptake of the Work and SCI resource, although study attrition was problematic.
 Intention-to-treat analyses failed to reach statistical significance, whereas complete data revealed a significant interaction effect for optimism (LOT-R).
 CONCLUSION:Further research to develop and enhance Work and SCI is indicated.
 Remediable strategies to optimize recruitment and statistical power in a future definitive RCT are discussed.
 SPONSORSHIP:This project was funded by the auDA Foundation (project 16019).

-Hronis, A, Roberts, R, Roberts, L & Kneebone, I 2019, 'Fearless Me!A (c): A feasibility case series of cognitive behavioral therapy for adolescents with intellectual disability', JOURNAL OF CLINICAL PSYCHOLOGY, vol. 75, no. 6, pp. 919-932.View/Download from: UTS OPUS or Publisher's site
+Hronis, A, Roberts, R, Roberts, L & Kneebone, I 2019, 'Fearless Me!A (c): A feasibility case series of cognitive behavioral therapy for adolescents with intellectual disability', JOURNAL OF CLINICAL PSYCHOLOGY, vol. 75, no. 6, pp. 919-932.View/Download from: Publisher's site

-Osborn, R, Roberts, L & Kneebone, I 2019, 'Barriers to accessing mental health treatment for parents of children with intellectual disabilities: a preliminary study', Disability and Rehabilitation.View/Download from: Publisher's site
+Osborn, R, Roberts, L & Kneebone, I 2019, 'Barriers to accessing mental health treatment for parents of children with intellectual disabilities: a preliminary study.', Disability and rehabilitation, vol. 42, no. 16, pp. 2311-2317.View/Download from: Publisher's site

 Sekhon, JK, Oates, J, Kneebone, I & Rose, M 2019, 'Counselling training for speech–language therapists working with people affected by post-stroke aphasia: a systematic review', International Journal of Language and Communication Disorders, vol. 54, no. 3, pp. 321-346.View/Download from: Publisher's site